zinuga/StockTicker/README.md

 Detailed Java Exercise Steps
 ----------------------------------
 1. Configure your build for your project.
-...Set up gradle. ./gradlew; ./gradlew init
-...Follow docs to include gRPC dependencies in build.gradle ...Basic Proto already exists in src/main/proto
+..1.Set up gradle. ./gradlew; ./gradlew init ..2.Follow docs to include gRPC dependencies in build.gradle ..3.Basic Proto already exists in src/main/proto ..4.Run ./gradlew build
-...Run ./gradlew build
-...Run ./gradlew installDist to generate binaries ...Run server: ./build/install/java/bin/stock-server-start to run server ...Run client: get stock values for GOOG and TSL
+..5.Run ./gradlew installDist to generate binaries ..6.Run server: ./build/install/java/bin/stock-server-start to run server ..7.Run client: get stock values for GOOG and TSL

 2. Edit proto to add a method to add stock symbols ...Implement on server side to save it.